norbusan/slick-google-map-plugin/README.md

 ## Description ##

 A simple and intuitive, yet elegant and fully documented Google map plugin that installs as a widget and a short code.
-No limited plugin editions or limited functionality!
-This is the full version of this free and premium plugin, which comes packed with useful features:
+Packed with useful features (geo mashup, KML support, custom marker icons, …), this plugin is fully free and open source – no need for yearly subscriptions or expensive purchases.
+The only Google Map plugin you will ever need for your WordPress blog!

+Features:

 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
 OpenStreetMap imagery available
 * With over 250 amazing custom marker icons to choose from!